laro/Cilia/2 Standard Lib/2 Array.md

 ## Array & ArrayView

 "Make simple things simple",
-having a short and traditional syntax for dynamic and associative arrays should encourage people to use it.
+having a short and traditional syntax not only for static, but also for dynamic and associative arrays should encourage people to use it.

 ### Dynamic Array